- Measures 13" Square 3.0 pounds

-Whether it's urban modern, coastal or rustic farmhouse design Goathopper clocks have proved adaptable to any wall in the house including the den, kitchen or outdoor porch.
+Whether it's coastal beach decor, rustic farmhouse decor or urban modern design Goathopper clocks have proved adaptable to any wall in the house including the den, kitchen or outdoor porch.

 NOTE: We could make you a clock in a day, but it would show.
 The real deal takes a week.
 Only then does it earn the famous Goathopper seal and logo on the face.
 We've been told it's well worth the wait.